-- Writing exams are scheduled and administered to students in essentially the same way as the mathematics and reading exams, except for the minor variations discussed in this section. - There are two writing exams available on the list of possible exams: KYOTE Writing: KDE/Readiness and KYOTE Writing: CollegeUseOnly.
+- Writing exams are scheduled and administered to students in essentially the same way as the mathematics and reading exams, except for the minor variations discussed in this section. - (PLEASE BE AWARE): There are two writing exams available on the list of possible exams: KYOTE Writing: KDE/Readiness and KYOTE Writing: CollegeUseOnly.
 Select the KYOTE Writing: KDE/Readiness exam.
-Colleges and universities can use the other exam as an institutional placement exam if they choose to do so, but must have someone at their institution grade the exam. - Please limit to at most 15 the number of students taking the writing exam in one session.
-If a school wishes to give the writing exam to 30 students, for example, it can be done in two sessions of 15 students each, three sessions of 10 students each, five sessions of 6 students each, etc. This limit on the number of students per session will facilitate the grading process since a scorer will be asked to grade the essays of all students in a session. - Please choose a session name for a writing exam using the following format: HSNameDatein6digitsFacultyName.
-For example, HenryClay091524Williams, Somerset040925Johnson, etc. If more than one session is scheduled on the same date, use the format BooneCounty110424Smith1, BooneCounty110424Smith2, etc. This uniformity will facilitate the grading process. - Please give all fall 2024 writing exams in the testing window from Monday, August 5 to Wednesday, November 27 and all spring 2025 writing exams in the testing window from Monday, January 6 to Friday, May 2.
+Colleges and universities can use the other exam as an institutional placement exam if they choose to do so, but must have someone at their institution grade the exam. - Each writing exam session must be limited to at most 15 students.
+If a school wishes to give the writing exam to 30 students, for example, it can be done in two sessions of 15 students each, three sessions of 10 students each, five sessions of 6 students each, etc. This limit on the number of students per session will facilitate the grading process since a scorer will be asked to grade the essays of all students in a session. - It is critical that you choose a session name for a writing exam using the format: HSNameDatein6digitsFacultyName.
+For example, HenryClay091525Williams, Somerset040926Johnson, etc. If more than one session is scheduled on the same date, use the format BooneCounty110425Smith1, BooneCounty110425Smith2, etc. This uniformity will facilitate the grading process. - Give all fall 2025 writing exams in the testing window from Tuesday, August 5 to Friday, December 5 and all spring 2026 writing exams in the testing window from Monday, January 5 to Tuesday, May 5.
 These testing dates are set to allow scoring and release of scores for graduation and scheduling purposes. - > Only exams submitted in these testing windows will be scored. - The writing exam can be taken only once (one submission) each semester or trimester.